-Once you decide you’re interested in using a web builder, it’s time to compile a list of what you’re looking for.
+Once you've decided that you're interested in using a web builder, it's time to compile a list of what you're looking for.
 Here are some considerations to think about.
-Order these in the priority that makes sense for you, and keep them in mind as your consider your options:
+Put these in the order of priority that makes sense for you, and keep them in mind as your consider your options:

 - Free plan